 Josephine gave a little screech.
 “Grandpa!
 How’d you do that?”
 As I pulled my hand away, the yellow quickly seeped back in, the leaf drooping down.

 “I thought about summer,” I said, “and how green the leaves get, how warm it is.
 Here,” I said moving her hand to the leaf.
 “You do it.”

 Josephine touched the leaf and smiled.
 “Come on Grandpa.
 How’d you do that, really?”
 She was used to my magic tricks – a quarter pulled from her ear, a handkerchief changing color, a favorite stuffed animal appearing from within my jacket.
 I had explained some of these tricks to her, taught her how to do them.
 But this was not one of those tricks.

-“Hold the leaf,” I said, gently enclosing my hand around hers.
+“Hold the leaf,” I said, gently enclosing my hand around hers, then letting go.
 “Now, remember last summer when it got so hot I turned on the sprinkler and you jumped through it?”